 Add the dried pasta to a large pot of salted boiling water and cook for the time listed on the packet (I cooked mine for 7 minutes)

 Meanwhile, heat olive oil in a large frypan over medium high heat.
 Add onion and sauté until translucent.
 Add beef mince and cook, stirring with a wooden spoon for 4 minutes or until browned.
 Then add mushrooms and cook for another two minutes.
-Finally add the pasta sauce and parsley and cook, stirring, till heated through then remove from heat.
+Finally add the pasta sauce, spinach and parsley and cook, stirring, till heated through then remove from heat.

 Drain the pasta and add to the frypan with the mozarella and the Parmigiano-Reggiano.
 Stir till pasta is well coated with the sauce and season to taste.
 Add the pasta carefully to the inside of the layered pasta and eggplant (see image above).
 Top with the remaining slices of eggplant and the last pasta slices, then fold the overhanging pasta back over the top.
 Spray with olive oil, cover with alfoil and place in the fridge till you are ready to cook.